MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/push-notifications/getting-started-android-studio-push-notifications.md

 ### Chapter 3: Configuring the PlayFab title

-The purpose of this Chapter is to show you how to configure PlayFab Services, so that it can send push notifications to the player on your behalf.
+The purpose of this chapter is to show you how to configure PlayFab Services, so that it can send push notifications to the player on your behalf.

 - First, you must go to **Settings (1)** in your menu.
 - Then select the  **Push Notifications (2)** tab.